russjeffery/DudaAPI-Slate/source/includes/_accounts.md

 Permission Name | Dependency | Description
 ---------- | ---------- | ----------
 STATS_TAB | (None) | Access to the statistics for this website.
-EDIT | (None) | Allow the user to perform all edits to the website, such as delete elements, move them add new ones and mre.
+EDIT | (None) | Allow the user to perform all possible edits to the website, such as delete elements, move them add new content.
 DEV_MODE | EDIT | Allow direct access to the HTML & CSS of the website.
 This still allows the user to use the HTML embed widget.
 INSITE | EDIT | Add, edit, or delete existing website personalization rules.
 E_COMMERCE | (None) | Manage catalogue, view orders and control store settings.
 SEO | EDIT | Set SEO settings on the site or page level.
 CUSTOM_DOMAIN | EDIT | Set or edit the domain of a website.
-Can only be accessed for published websites.
+Can only be accessed on published websites.
 BLOG | (None) | Give access to write new posts, edit existing ones and manage blog settings.
 REPUBLISH | EDIT | Update the live site with all changes made in the editor.
 PUBLISH | REPUBLISH | Publish the site for the first time. *Note: When publishing a site for the first time, the account will be automatically charged.*
 BACKUPS | EDIT | Create, restore and delete backups.
 RESET | EDIT | Reset a site, will allow the customer to pick a new template for the site as part of resetting.
-PUSH_NOTIFICATION | EDIT | Ability to send push notifications to visitors who have subscribed to notifications on the website.
+PUSH_NOTIFICATION | EDIT | Ability to send push notifications to visitors who have subscribed to notifications from the website.
-LIMITED_EDITING | (None) | Allow the customer to only edit widget content already in the site.
+LIMITED_EDITING | (None) | Allow the customer to only edit widget content already in the website.
 They cannot move, delete or add widgets or change the design.
 Note that any permission that has the EDIT requirement cannot be used in conjunction with limited editing.

-## Get Multiscreen Site Permissions
+## Get multiscreen site permissions

 Get a list of available permissions for a Customer account when granting access to a multiscreen website.
 This list will be updated in the future as new features are released, so it is best to check regularly for updates.